bernardogarza/bernardogarza/README.md

 ### Hi there 👋

-My name is [Bernardo Garza](https://www.linkedin.com/in/bernardo-g-landa/) and web developer with a strong interest in learning new front end technologies and perfecting my current skills.
+My name is [Bernardo Garza](https://www.linkedin.com/in/bernardo-g-landa/).
+I'm web developer with a strong interest in learning new front end technologies and perfecting my current skills.
 I am interested in